Brandish (video game): Reception

 GamePro gave the SNES version a mixed review, commenting that the combat, though simplistic, is "more fun than it sounds".
 They criticized the "practically nonexistent" sound effects and repetitive music, and complained that the way the automap does not rotate along with the scenery is confusing, but concluded that the game's long length and addictive maze-crawling make it worthwhile.
 They gave it ratings of 4.0 for control, 3.5 for graphics, 2.5 for sound, and 4.5 out of 5 for funfactor.
-VideoGames gave it a score of 7 out of 10, commenting that, with its relatively weak graphics, Brandish "goes for a solid gameplay over flash."
+VideoGames gave it a score of 7 out of 10; while noting its relatively weak graphics, the magazine called its gameplay as "solid".
 RPGFan gave it an overall score of 75%.

 Brandish: The Dark Revenant

 Brandish: The Dark Revenant is a 3D remake of Brandish developed by Nihon Falcom for the PlayStation Portable.
-It released in Japan in 2009 and worldwide by Xseed Games in 2015.
+It was released in Japan in 2009 and worldwide by Xseed Games in 2015.

 Reception

-According to Kurt Kalata of Hardcore Gaming 101, "the PSP version is not only by far the definitive version of the first Brandish, but it's probably the best game in the series, period."
+Kurt Kalata of Hardcore Gaming 101 was positive to the game, calling the PSP version as the definitive version of the first Brandish, and the best game in the series.
 The English version of Brandish: The Dark Revenant was universally well received in the West upon its delayed release for a Metacritic score of 81%.
 It got an 8/10 from Destructoid, a 4.5/5 from Hardcore Gamer, and four out of five stars from USgamer.
 Other review scores included B+ from Gaming Age, 7/10 from Push Square, 79% from RPGFan, and 7/10 from RPG Site.